joinpursuit/values_types_operators_assignment/README.md

 ## Problem Six

 Write a step-by-step evaluation for the following expression (remember order of operations): 2 + 3 * 2 + 1.
-  For reference, here is a exp of a step-by-step evaluation:

   ```
   2 + 3 * 2 + 1
     2 + 6 + 1